-• Fulfill the obligations of your job.
+· Fulfill the obligations of your job.

 When accessing or using personal information in your job, take care of it!
-Only use information that is required for your job, and only use the minimum amount.
-You also have an obligation to report the inappropriate misuse or disclosure of personal information.
-Report such activity to the business segment Privacy lead, the UnitedHealth Group Privacy Office, or to the Compliance & Ethics HelpCenter right away.
+Only use information that is required for your job, and only use the minimum amount of information necessary.
+If you transfer to a new job within the Company, remove any personal information or access that you no longer need for the new job.
+You also have an obligation to report the inappropriate access, use, or disclosure of personal information.
+Report such activity to the business Privacy team lead, the UnitedHealth Group Privacy Office, or to the Compliance & Ethics HelpCenter right away.

-• Keep it private; keep it secure.
+Keep it private; keep it secure.

-Always ensure that you are accessing or disclosing personal information only as necessary for your job and only to the extent required for business purposes, and that you are doing so in a secure manner appropriate to the sensitivity of the information.
+Always ensure that you are accessing, storing, or disclosing personal information only as necessary for your job and only to the extent required for business purposes, and that you are doing so in a secure manner appropriate to the sensitivity of the information and applicable law or policies.